Usbac/wolff/docs/en/installation.md

 `composer install`

-This will download the rest of the required files and then you will be done :)
+This will download all the required files and then you will be done. :)

 ### Packagist